Hip. Hope. Hooray! Men Talkin’ Health

 https://heragenda.com/p/multiple-myeloma-awareness-facts-affect-on-black-women/

-Did you know that when it comes to most types of cancer, Black people have the highest death rate and shortest survival of any ethnic group in the United States.
-I got wind of this fact AFTER being diagnosed with Multiple Myeloma in 2017, a treatable but incurable blood cancer that Black Americans are nearly twice as likely to be diagnosed and die from it.
+Did you know Black Americans have the highest cancer death rate and the lowest survival of any ethnic group in the U.S.?
+I didn’t… not until after I was diagnosed with Multiple Myeloma in 2017—a treatable but incurable blood cancer that hits our community nearly twice as hard.